7 Best Interactive Cat Toys for Indoor Cats (2026 Vet-Backed Guide)

 | Timer function |

 Why it works: Combines feeding with play.
-Your cat has to 'hunt' to get treats, satisfying both physical and mental stimulation needs.
+Your cat must “hunt” for treats, which taps into both mental and physical needs.

 Best for: Food-motivated cats